use-ink/ink-docs/docs/basics/upgradeability.md

 ### Example

-Suppose we have the defined of the caller contract as following:
+Suppose we have defined of the caller contract as following:

 ```rust
 #[ink(storage)]